 4).
 The government isn’t a source for detailed vehicle information.

 U.S. Government registration data doesn’t include detailed information such as vehicle type, ownership type, engine displacement, MSRP and other details.
 Government data also doesn’t give an accurate breakdown by state, and does not distinguish between vehicles owned by consumers, businesses, or government agencies.
-Examples of this detail not available from the U.S. government is shown below.
+See detail not available from the U.S. government below.

 Vehicles in Operation (VIO) reports and analysis

-Our analysis is derived from vehicle make, model, year, fuel type (flex fuel, convertible, compressed natural gas, LP/propane, hybrid, electric, gas, or methanol), engine displacement, truck GVW class (weight), MSRP, body style and vehicle segment.
+Our analysis utilizes vehicle make, model, year, fuel type (flex fuel, convertible, compressed natural gas, LP/propane, hybrid, electric, gas, or methanol), engine displacement, truck GVW class (weight), MSRP, body style and vehicle segment.
 This lets us create an analysis to give you a complete understanding of the market.

 Vehicle types include convertible, 2 door coupe, CUV, 2-door, 3-door and 4-door hatchback, 2-door and 4-door hardtop sedan, 2-door, 3-door and 4-door liftback, sport, van and wagon.